This page refers only to upgrading a Quasar UI v1 app (with Vue 2) to a Quasar UI v2 one (with Vue 3).

 Also remember that the files that you create in the

-src-ssr/middlewares folder need to also be declared under quasar.conf.js > ssr > middlewares.
+src-ssr/middlewares folder need to also be declared under quasar.config.js > ssr > middlewares.
 This is because their order matters, just like how the order of applying any Expressjs middleware matters too.
 You can use the

 $ quasar new ssrmiddleware <name> command to speed things up.